soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Entities-Profiles-DestinyVendorReceiptsComponent.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-For now, this isn't used for much: it's a record of the recent refundable purchasesthat the user has made.
-In the future, it could be used for providing refunds/buyback via the API.Wouldn't that be fun?
+For now, this isn't used for much: it's a record of the recent refundable purchases that the user has made.
+In the future, it could be used for providing refunds/buyback via the API.
+Wouldn't that be fun?

 ## Schema
 * **Schema Type:** Class